-Whether you are looking for fun, outdoor adventures or educational experiences, there are so many activities in Billings to choose from.
+Whether you are looking for fun, outdoor adventures, or educational experiences, there are so many activities in Billings to choose from.
 With so many options, you’re sure to find something that everyone will enjoy.
 For a fun way to learn more about the history of Billings, consider heading to the Pictograph Cave State Park.
 Read on to learn more about this historical location in Billings.

 The state park offers a unique part of Montana history.
 The prehistoric hunters who camped at these caves left behind thousands of artifacts and over 100 pictographs as well.
-In fact, the oldest rock art cave that has been found in the cave is over 2,000 years old.
-There are three main caves at the park: Pictograph, Middle and Ghost cave.
+The oldest rock art cave that has been found in the cave is over 2,000 years old.
+There are three main caves at the park: Pictograph, Middle, and Ghost cave.
 These caves were formed through wind and water storming against the sandstone cliffs.
-Learn more about the interesting history of the park when you visit today!
+Learn more about the fascinating history of the park when you visit today!